 Individuals who work or volunteer in a school environment are in a position of trust.
-Staff should be mindful of the need to maintain professional boundaries appropriate to their position and must always consider whether their actions are warranted, proportionate, safe and applied equitably.
+Staff should be mindful of the need to maintain professional boundaries appropriate to their position and must always consider whether their actions are warranted, proportionate, safe, and applied equitably.
 Staff should act in an open and transparent way that would not lead any reasonable person to question their actions or intent.
 Staff should think carefully about their conduct so that misinterpretations are minimised.

 Staff must avoid unnecessary physical contact with children.
-Where physical contact is essential, e.g. for safety reasons, the pupil's permission must be gained for that contact wherever possible.
-If physical contact is made to remove a pupil from a dangerous situation or an object from a pupil to prevent either harm to themselves or others, then this should be recorded and reported to Jane Baker, DSL/Headteacher.
-In cases where accidental physical contact was made, it should be reported to Jane Baker, DSL/Headteacher.
-In all cases staff should act in accordance with the school's restraint policy available from the School Office.
+Where physical contact is essential, e.g., for safety reasons, the pupil's permission must be gained for that contact wherever possible.
+If physical contact is made to remove a pupil from a dangerous situation or an object from a pupil to prevent either harm to themselves or others, then this should be recorded and reported to Jane Baker.
+In cases where accidental physical contact was made, it should be reported to Jane Baker.
+In all cases staff should act in accordance with the school's restraint policy from the school office.

-Any sexual behaviour by a member of staff with or towards a pupil is unacceptable.
+Any sexual behaviour by a member of staff with or towards a pupil, child, or young person whether inside or outside of work is unacceptable.
 Staff are reminded that under the Sexual Offences Act 2003, it is a criminal offence for a person aged 18 or over to have a sexual relationship with a child under 18, where that person is in a position of trust in respect of that child, even if the relationship is consensual.
+Keeping Children Safe in Education defines a child as everyone under the age of 18.
+The principles within the Code of Conduct applies to all under the care of the school.